 A comprehensive trout fishing guide on the River Wandle can be found here.

-The Wandle does flow through some less than desirable areas, so caution must be noted if leaving a rental car or fishing late into the evening.
+The Wandle does flow through some less affluent areas, so caution must be noted if leaving a rental car or fishing late into the evening.

 There are multiple routes by both bus and train.
 The best option really depends on the starting location.
 I highlighted a couple of options below.

-River Wandle takes approximately an hour to access from central London taking public transport.
+By public transport, the River Wandle takes approximately an hour to access from central London.
 The park is approximately a 20-minute walk from Mitcham Junction station on the Southern line.

-Ravensbury Park can be accessed from the N44 bus.
+Ravensbury Park can also be accessed from the N44 bus.
 Get off at Belgrave Walk Tram Stop.
-The N44 has several stops in the central city, including Victoria Station.
+The N44 has several stops in the central city, including at Victoria Station.

 The River Chess | Brown trout on the City outskirts

 The River Chess has its origins in a series of springs in the Chiltern Hills.
-From there the chalk stream flows through Buckinghamshire and Hertfordshire just on the border with Greater London.
+From there the chalk stream flows through Buckinghamshire and Hertfordshire bordering Greater London.
 The Chess ends when it merges with the River Colne.

 Stock Trout Fisheries in London